Rust (2024 film): Plot

-In 1882 Wyoming Territory, 13-year-old Lucas Hollister looks after his younger brother, Jacob, following their parents' recent deaths.
-While chasing a wolf, Lucas accidentally kills the father of a boy who bullied Jacob.
-Lucas is sentenced to death by hanging, only to be kidnapped by a stranger revealed to be his outlaw grandfather, Harland Rust.
-Heading for the US-Mexico border, they escape into New Mexico Territory.
-Despite initial animosity, the two bond over their similar experiences of losing family to illness and suicide; in Lucas' case his mother and father, and Harland his son and wife.
+In 1882 Wyoming Territory, 13-year-old Lucas Hollister cares for his younger brother Jacob after the recent deaths of their parents from illness.
+While chasing a wolf, Lucas accidentally kills the father of a boy who has been bullying Jacob and is sentenced to hang.
+Before the execution, he is broken out of jail by a stranger who reveals himself to be his estranged grandfather, notorious outlaw Harland Rust.
+The two flee south toward the Mexican border.